Six-Course Drop Limit (TEC 51.907)

 If you attended college anywhere prior to Fall 2007, you are excluded from this law.

 There are exemptions to this six-course drop limit including: severe illness, care for a sick person, death of a family member, active duty military, withdrawing for the term, change of work schedule beyond student's control and other good cause as determined by the institution.
 These exemptions may be requested from the Admissions and Records Office and must be made prior to dropping the course.
 Documentation is required.

 You should fully understand this new drop limit before you drop any of your courses.
-If you have questions or need assistance, please visit the Advisement and Counseling Center or the Office of Admissions and Records.
+If you have questions or need assistance, please call your advisor or the Office of Admissions and Records at 409-933-8264.